 Discuss finances and repayment plans with the borrower

-As with any debt, you should not take out a private student loan if you haven’t made a repayment plan.
+As with any debt, you should not take out, or cosign, a private student loan if you haven’t mapped out a repayment plan.
 As the cosigner, will you be helping the student pay back these loans at all?
-If the student fails to make a payment will you be able to?
-You should also discuss with the student how they are planning to pay back the loan.
+If the student fails to make a payment will you be able to cover it?

-Then there is the loan terms and interest rate to consider.
+Then there are the loan terms and interest rate to consider.
 What is the highest rate you would be willing to sign for?
-Are there terms in the loan options that you are uncomfortable with?
-Making a repayment plan and deciding what is expected of you and the borrower early could save you from confusion later.
+Are you comfortable with the loan terms?
+Making a repayment plan and deciding what is expected of the cosigner and the borrower prior to signing could save you from confusion later on.

 Exhaust all federal options first

-As mentioned previously, the first path for a student borrower should be financial aid, scholarships, and grants.
-These are debt-free sources for education funding.
-Next, the student should take out federal loans.
+As mentioned previously, the first path for a student borrower should be debt-free sources for education funding; such as financial aid, scholarships, and grants.
+Next, if needed, the student should consider taking out federal loans.
 They often offer the lowest rates and many repayment options only available to federal loans.

 How much can you afford to borrow?

 Just because the student has a number in mind doesn’t mean you have to agree to it.
-Take a look at your own bank account, can you afford the loan the student wants you to cosign?
-If the financial burden is too much, have the student explain why they need this amount, and maybe where you could cut down on expenses to take out a smaller loan.
+Take a look at your own bank account.
+Can you afford the loan the student wants you to cosign?
+If the financial burden is too large, have the student explain why they need this amount, and maybe where they could cut down on expenses to take out a smaller loan.

 Get a cosigner release

-Cosigner release may also be available once the student completes their higher education or if the student refinances their loan for a lower rate.
-Some loans offer a release after a certain amount of on-time payments have been made.
+Cosigner release may be available once the student completes their higher education or if the student refinances their loan for a lower rate.
+Some loans offer cosigner release after a certain number of on-time payments.
 Whatever the terms, make sure you know them early so you have peace of mind and an exit strategy.